huster-wgm/VSIAD/README.md

 ## Requirements

-The source code have been valified on:
+The source code have been valified on the following env:

 - NVIDIA GPU > 8GB
 - Ubuntu 16.04 LTS